dratasich/pi-alarm-system/README.md

 - [X] trigger picamera to record a picture and video when motion is detected
 - [X] provide interface for live stream (via mjpg streamer)
-- [ ] capture images for mjpg streamer
+- [X] capture images for mjpg streamer
+- [ ] mount server and save data to server

 ## Network stream only